The Turtle And The Heir

 These were her mother's friends and the newly married daughters of her mother's friends—and Turtle, who was leaning against the wall, arms folded, smirking.
 Lucky Turtle, the neglected child.
 (16.4)

 One sore point for Turtle is that she isn't conventionally pretty, not in the ways that her mother and sister are.
 But instead of letting this lack of beauty make her weak, Turtle strengthens her ambition and her desire for a career.
-By the time she's eighteen, Theo's describing her as "attractive" (29.22), although at the end of the book, Turtle self-deprecatingly describes herself as not pretty to her friend Sandy, and is able to laugh about it.
+By the time she's eighteen, Theo's describing her as "attractive" (29.22).
+And although at the end of the book Turtle self-deprecatingly describes herself as not pretty, she's laughing when she says it.

 But there are other reasons for hearting Turtle besides her good heart and her modesty.
 It seems that Turtle deserves to end up as the heir Westing's fortune for several reasons: